dead-claudia/github-limits/README.md

 *The first was verified through a support email.
 The second was verified by creating an issue in an empty repo.*

+#### Issue title

+- Min length: 1 character
+- Max length: 256 characters

+*The first verified by creating an issue with a very long title and confirmed with an error message.*

+#### Issue description

+- Min length: 1 character
+- Max length: 65536 characters

+*The first verified by creating an issue with a very long description and confirmed with an error message.*

 ## Contributing

 If you find limits to something not listed here, please feel free to [file an issue](https://github.com/isiahmeadows/github-limits/issues/new) with details about the limits.
 Alternatively, you could [edit this file](https://github.com/isiahmeadows/github-limits/edit/master/README.md) and file a pull request.
 I do need three things for each entry, though: